lukerebeirowebdev/City-University-of-London--Assessment-Task/README.md

 # Pagination Function

-The const perPage = 4; sets the number of photos to be displayed per page.

-The let currentPage = 1; initializes the current page number to 1.
+The const perPage = 4; sets the number of photos to be displayed per page.The let currentPage = 1; initializes the current page number to 1.

 The const photosContainer = document.getElementById('photos'); gets a reference to the HTML element with the ID 'photos', which will be used to display the photos.